-3 million people in Australia have experienced a headache.
+3 million people in Australia have experienced cephalgia, also known as a headache.

 50% of the world’s population have at least one headache per year, and 30% of these have experienced a migraine.

-There are over 300 types and causes of headaches.
+There are over 300 types and causes of cephalgia.
 The most common forms are migraine, cluster, cervical/neck, and tension headaches.

 It can be hard to tell the difference between headaches, so it is a good idea to get a diagnoses from a medical professional.